d85275/PoolTool/README.md

 # PoolTool
 An android app which can help the user to practice pool

-Kotlin, ViewModel, RecyclerView, Room, RxJava, MPAndroidChart <a href="https://github.com/PhilJay/MPAndroidChart#documentation" title="MPAndroidChart">
+Kotlin, ViewModel, RecyclerView, Room, RxJava, MPAndroidChart

 Icons: